Gzip

 πŸ› οΈ Deflate

-A lossless data compression algorithm that uses a combination of the LZ77 algorithm and Huffman coding.
+A lossless data compression algorithm that combines the LZ77 sliding window technique with Huffman coding to reduce data size efficiently.

 πŸ†š Compare Alternatives